-Over the course of a day, your energy level may feel like it fluctuates or runs on empty in response to external circumstances — everything from the demands of work or family, to the weather or even the change of seasons.
-But as human beings, we have a boundless source of universal energy that is available to us all, all the time.
-By utilizing it, you can keep your internal batteries charged and your energy levels high for whatever life brings.
+Over the course of a day, your energy level may feel like it fluctuates or runs on empty in response to external circumstances — everything from the demands of work or family, to the weather, or even the change of seasons.
+However, by utilizing a few specific tips and and pulling from the natural energy sources around you, you can reduce fatigue, keep your internal batteries charged, and maintain a high energy level for whatever life brings.

 Here are some effective ways to tap into your innate power source and sustain a high energy level throughout the day.

 1. Be Kind to Yourself